 Henk Rossouw is from Cape Town, South Africa.
-His book-length poem Xamissa won the Poets Out Loud Editor's Prize and will come out from Fordham University Press in September 2018.
+His book-length poem Xamissa, published by Fordham University Press in 2018, won the Poets Out Loud Editor's Prize.
 An assistant professor, Henk teaches creative writing (poetry) and literature at the University of Louisiana at Lafayette.

 The anthology Best American Experimental Writing 2018 (Wesleyan University Press), edited by Myung Mi Kim, features an excerpt.
 Kwame Dawes and Chris Abani included his chapbook The Water Archives in the boxset New-Generation African Poets: Tano (African Poetry Book Fund/Akashic Books).
 Further excerpts of Xamissa are available in Tupelo Quarterly, The Common, and in Blackbird.
 He also has poems in The Paris Review and Boston Review.